Runamuk’s Mission:

 Conservation Contract

-In 2020, Burns entered 41.47 of Runamuk’s 53 acres into a 50-year conservation contract with the USDA/NRCS.
-Habitats on the property were inspected by state biologists, and two sites were deemed worth protecting.
-A tiny, unnamed stream running through a corner of the property empties into Gilman Pond, which flows into Gilman Stream.
-Gilman Stream is home to a thriving colony of Brook Floater mussels.
-The Brook Floater is a species of freshwater mussel listed as a threatened species in Maine, and listed as endangered or threatened in nearly every state in which it is found.
+The first is a tiny, unnamed stream running through a corner of the property.
+It empties into Gilman Pond, which flows into Gilman Stream—home to a thriving colony of Brook Floater mussels.
+The Brook Floater is a species of freshwater mussel listed as threatened in Maine and as endangered or threatened in nearly every state where it’s found.